southworkscom/BotBuilder-Samples/CSharp/cards-RichCards/README.md

 >
 > The Bot Framework does its best to support the reuse of your Bot in as many channels as you want.
 However, due to the very nature of some of these channels, some features are not fully portable.
 >
-> The features used in this sample are fully supported in the following channels:
+> The Hero card, Thumbnail card, Receipt card and Sign-in card used in this sample are fully supported in the following channels:
 > - Skype
 > - Facebook
 > - Telegram